Frederic-LM/Sort-Me-Down/gui/README.md

 ## Usage

-There are two primary ways to run the SortMeDown GUI.
+There are two primary ways to run the SortMeDown GUI for bangbang.py

 ### Option 1: Running from Source (with Python)